 Women now make up over half of all collegiate athletes, but they still don’t get an equal portion of athletic opportunities.
 Women’s college sports teams almost always receive less funding than their male counterparts.
 The participation problem has largely evened out, at least at the college level, but there is still the issue of recognition, funding, and equal pay (at professional level).

-We as a society, have made great progress, but we’re not done yet.
+We as a society, have made great progress in the fight against gender inequality in sports, but we’re not done yet.
 We need to empower both boys and girls.
 Sports play a huge role in supporting the growth of our kids.
 No one should be left behind.

 As the first female fighter to sign to the UFC, Rousey helped increase the popularity of women’s mixed martial arts.
 This UFC introducing a second women’s division, thus creating more opportunities for female fighters.

 All eyes were on Mo'ne Davis when she was one of two female players to participate in the Little League World Series in 2014.
 She was the first girl to earn a win and to pitch a shutout in LLWS history.
 Davis was the first little league baseball player EVER to be on the cover of Sports Illustrated.

 In 2015, Jen Welter became the NFL’s first female coach when the Arizona Cardinals brought her on as a coaching intern.